 4.2 The Senior Deputy Vice-Chancellor will conduct a review of the decision.

 4.3 The Senior Deputy Vice-Chancellor will notify the applicant in writing of the outcome of the review within 5 business days of the review being finalised.
-Students will be advised on any appeal options, as per the Student Complaints and Appeals – Governing Policy.
+Students will be advised on any appeal options, as per the Student Grievance Resolution – Governing Policy.